uvarc/workshop-site/content/lesson/ivy-duo-login.md

 ### 1. Log into Workday to complete the ISAT.

-The security awareness training is located at [https://www.myworkday.com/uva/d/inst/1$17816/17816$202.htmld](https://www.myworkday.com/uva/d/inst/1$17816/17816$202.htmld).
+The security awareness training is located at [https://www.myworkday.com/uva/d/inst/1$17816\/17816$202.htmld](https://www.myworkday.com/uva/d/inst/1$17816/17816$202.htmld).
 The training takes approximately ten minutes to complete.

-\* If you are a student without a Workday account, please send an email to it-policy@virginia.edu to receive an alternate link to the security training.
+\* If you are a student without a Workday account, please send an email to ivy-support@virginia.edu to receive an alternate link to the security training.

 ### 2. Send a screenshot of your completed training.